lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Field Length (FL) represents the length of the field.
 It can be either a fixed value (in bits) if the length is known when the Rule is created or a type if the length is variable.
 The length of a header field is defined by its own protocol specification (e.g. IPv6 or UDP).
 If the length is variable, the type defines the process to compute the length and its unit (bits, bytes...).

 * Field Position (FP): most often, a field only occurs once in a packet header.
-Some fields may occur multiple times in a header.
+However, some fields may occur multiple times.
+An example is the uri-path of CoAP.
 FP indicates which occurrence this Field Description applies to.
+If FP is not specified in the Field Description, it takes the default value of 1.
+The value 1 designates the first occurence.
-The default value is 1 (first occurrence).
+The value 0 is special.
+It means "don't care", see {{PProcessing}}.

 * A Direction Indicator (DI) indicates the packet direction(s) this Field Description applies to.
 Three values are possible: